Building and Styling UI Components Using Tailwind CSS

 </body>

-In the above code snippet, the navigation bar is styled using Tailwind CSS utility classes.
+In the code snippet above, the navigation bar is styled with Tailwind CSS utility classes.
 Here's a breakdown of the key utility classes used:

 • bg-purple-700: Sets the background color of the navigation bar to a shade of purple (#6B46C1).